petergridge/openweathermaphistory/README.md

 - Move to config flow for configuration
 - Each attribute can be exposed as a sensor
 - Sensors are defined by Jinja templates
-### 1.1.2
-- Version 1.2 supports Open Weather Map API 3 functionally this version remains the same as version 1.1
-- A new registration is required for version 3, but once configured the API Key remains the same.
-- **Upgrade only after registering for API version 3**
-- Implement Pickle to store data to limit api calls when when restarting
-### 1.1.1
-- For HACS
-### 1.1.0
-- Breaking Change - remove num_days configuration option.
-- Breaking Change - Modify the factor to a simpler model
-- Optimised API calls
-- Handle missing time zone issue for new OpenWeather registrations.
-Timezone defaults to HomeAssistant configuration value
-- Only return five full 24hr periods
-### 1.0.11
-* Deprecate unit_system and derive units from HA config.
-### 1.0.10
-* Minor bug fix
-### 1.0.9
-* present rainfall in inches when imperial unit system selected
-### 1.0.6
-* refactor to present data based on the last 24 hours
-* Added custom card
-### 1.0.5
-* Add unique id
-* round factor to 2 decimal places
-### 1.0.4
-* Reduce refresh time to 30 minutes
-* Remove cumulative rain from the attributes
-### 1.0.3
-* Refactored the logic into a class
-* Fixed issue with daily refresh - changed to UTC time
-* Expanded attributes to include min and max temperature
-* Unit system (metric, imperial) config option
-### 1.0.2
-* fix remaining bug
-### 1.0.1
-* fix refresh issues, reduce API calls
-### 1.0.0
 * Initial Release.